-Here are some of my favorites, plus tips on boosting your sales morale by taking Yogi’s lead!
+Here are some of my favorites, plus tips on boosting the morale of your sales by taking Yogi’s lead!

 You can observe a lot by just watching.